Virtual reality: 1990–2000

 By July 1994, Sega had released the VR-1 motion simulator ride attraction in Joypolis indoor theme parks, as well as the Dennou Senki Net Merc arcade game.
 Both used an advanced head-mounted display dubbed the "Mega Visor Display" developed in conjunction with Virtuality; it was able to track head movement in a 360-degree stereoscopic 3D environment, and in its Net Merc incarnation was powered by the Sega Model 1 arcade system board.
 Apple released QuickTime VR, which, despite using the term "VR", was unable to represent virtual reality, and instead displayed 360-degree interactive panoramas.

 Nintendo's Virtual Boy console was released in 1995.
 A group in Seattle created public demonstrations of a "CAVE-like" 270 degree immersive projection room called the Virtual Environment Theater, produced by entrepreneurs Chet Dagit and Bob Jacobson.
 Forte released the VFX1, a PC-powered virtual reality headset that same year.

 In 1999, entrepreneur Philip Rosedale formed Linden Lab with an initial focus on the development of VR hardware.
 In its earliest form, the company struggled to produce a commercial version of "The Rig", which was realized in prototype form as a clunky steel contraption with several computer monitors that users could wear on their shoulders.
 The concept was later adapted into the personal computer-based, 3D virtual world program Second Life.

 21st century

+2000–2010

-The 2000s were a period of relative public and investment indifference to commercially available VR technologies.
+The 2000s decade was a period of relative public and investment indifference to commercially available VR technologies.

 In 2001, SAS Cube (SAS3) became the first PC-based cubic room, developed by Z-A Production (Maurice Benayoun, David Nahon), Barco, and Clarté.
 It was installed in Laval, France.
 The SAS library gave birth to Virtools VRPack.
 In 2007, Google introduced Street View, a service that shows panoramic views of an increasing number of worldwide positions such as roads, indoor buildings and rural areas.
 It also features a stereoscopic 3D mode, introduced in 2010.